afonsobspinto/lichess-live-evaluation/README.md

 # lichess-live-evaluation
-POC of chrome extension for lichess to evaluate position on live games
+POC of chrome extension for lichess to evaluate position on real-time games